Nitrokey/nitrokey-storage-firmware/README.md

 This has been tested with the [AVR JTAGICE XPII](https://www.waveshare.com/product/mcu-tools/avr/programmers-debuggers/usb-avr-jtagice-xpii.htm), however the more recent [Atmel ICE](http://www.microchip.com/DevelopmentTools/ProductDetails.aspx?PartNO=atatmel-ice) and any other AVR UC3 compatible debugger should work as well.

 ### Prepare connections
 The JTAG connections on the PCB have a pitch of 1.27mm.
 To ease connecting and disconnecting, it is easiest to solder a pin header to the PCB and use a pin socket to quickly attach the device to the debugger.
-It is suggested to use the following parts for that:
+It is recommended to use the following parts for that (however any connector with a 1.27mm pitch will work):

 | Part                                  | Digikey Part Number       |
 |---                                    |---                        |